SumeetTompe070/Movie-Recommender-System_Python/README.md

 Text Vectorization:Convert text data (e.g., plot summaries) into numerical vectors using techniques like TF-IDF or word embeddings.

 Similarity Calculation:Use similarity metrics (e.g., cosine similarity) to calculate the similarity between movies based on their features.

+Data Visualization: Utilize libraries like Matplotlib, Seaborn, and Plotly for creating various types of plots.

+Visualize trends, patterns, and insights in data through graphs and charts.